Saudi Arabia Company Incorporation: Ultimate Guide

 Step 2: Incorporation

-Once everyone is on the same page on how to open a company in Saudi Arabia, Tetra Consultants will begin the company incorporation process.
+Once everyone is on the same page on how to open a company in Saudi Arabia, Tetra Consultants will begin the Saudi Arabia Company incorporation process.
 Although there are many steps involved, Tetra Consultants will simultaneously work on different applications.

 Application for Investment License

 - This form of company license in Saudi Arabia is necessary for non-GCC foreign investors and only pertains to the pursuance of commercial activities other than those set out in the aforementioned “Negative List”.

 - To obtain an investment license, an application has to be submitted to the Saudi Arabian General Investment Authority (SAGIA), which is a government entity with the sole responsibility of providing licenses for 100% foreign-owned companies to operate in Saudi Arabia.